SreejataBanerjee/My-Portfolio/README.md

 # My-Portfolio
-With the help of html,css and js I have created my own portfolio which contains all my academic information.
+With the help of HTML, CSS, and JS I have created my own portfolio which contains all my academic information.
+This is the direct link to open the website - https://sreejatabanerjeeportfolio.netlify.app/